MarioLisbona/CA-T1A2-portfolio/README-template.md

 - [Porfolio Website](https://mariolisbona.github.io/CA-T1A2-portfolio/index.html)
 - [Github Repo](https://github.com/MarioLisbona/CA-T1A2-portfolio)

-### **Purpose**
+## **Purpose**

-The purpse of this website is to both demonstrate the skills i poses in building wesbites that are simple, effective and engaging as well as highlighting my background and soft skills that will completement the technincal foundations that i am building upon.
+The purpse of this website is to both demonstrate the skills i poses in building wesbites that are simple, effective and engaging as well as highlighting my background and soft skills that will compliment the technincal foundations that i am building upon.

-### **Functionality / features**
+## **Functionality / features**

 This website is deisgned to be responsive across mobile, tablet and desktop devices.
-I have created 4 main pages that all follow a similar theme with their banner pictures of nature and the elemments.
-I have used a minimilst deisgn with fairly muted colors with only one highlighting color that is used for links and hover psuedoclasses.
-This is the same color as i have used in the brackets in my logo.
+I have created 4 main pages that all follow a similar theme with their banner pictures of nature and the elements.
+I have used a minimilst design with muted colors with only one highlighting color that is used for links and hover psuedoclasses.
+This is the same color as i have used for the brackets in my logo.

 I have adapted [JavaScript](./README-template.md#useful-resources) that i found on W3Shcools to apply a lightbox for the Blog Photos.
 I also adapted some JavaScript for a scroll to top button.
 The four main pages on the website are:

 - Landing Page / Home: This is the landing page and has a breif description about myself and a call to action to sign up to my blog.
-- About: This page has some information about my previous work history and a section on why i have chosen to transition into Tech.
-It also has a seciton where visitors can find more information via phone and email links and a link to my resume.
+- About: This page has some information about my previous work history and a section on why i have chosen to transition into tech.
+It also has a section where visitors can find more information via phone and email links and a link to my resume.
-- Projects: This page has links to 4 preview cards that link to projects i have recelty completed using HTML, CSS and JavaScript.
+- Projects: This page has 4 preview cards that link to projects i have recelty completed using HTML, CSS and JavaScript.
 - Blog: This is the blog homepage.
 It has its own nav bar for navigating to any of the 5 current blog posts as well as preview cards of each blog.
-Each Blog post has a story and 6 thumnail images at the bottom.
-The thumbnails can be clicked to open a lightbox showing the full image as well as thumnails and previous/next buttons on the side of the full image to show the previous/next images.
+Each Blog post has a story a title, sub title and 6 thumnail images at the bottom.
+The thumbnails can be clicked to open a lightbox showing the full image as well as thumnails and previous/next buttons on the side of the full image.

-### **Sitemap**
+## **Sitemap**

 ![Sitemap](./docs/T1A2%20-%20Portfolio%20Website%20Sitemap.drawio.png)

+## **Wireframes**

+## **Screenshots**

+### **Wireframes**

-### **Screenshots**
+### **Website**

-### **Target audience**
+## **Target audience**

 My target audience is prospective employers or potential clients.

-### **Tech stack**
+## **Tech stack**

 - Website: Semantic HTML5 markup, CSS and JavaScript
 - Workflow: Mobile-first workflow